rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 ## reduced sequence

 Not all the nodes of a section are relevant to support transformations (dynamic support needs to be able to execute transformations).
-That is, because only the top-level nodes of a section are needed to group the contents of a section.
+That is because only the top-level nodes of a section are needed to group the contents of a section.
 Each subsequence in a section's reduced sequence of nodes can be grouped by placing its nodes inside of a container.
 Because of that, a section can be